 What is a WAF?

 A web application firewall is a filter for web traffic that applies rules for HTTP/HTTPS communications to filter, monitor, and block malicious traffic.
 A WAF monitors all the traffic entering and leaving a web application.
 Think of it as a shield or a set of thick gates raised up or down, depending on the traffic it deems safe.
 This is important because the internet is made up of data packets — clustered information sent between nodes in a network.
 These packets can hide malicious activity, usually exploits creating backdoor access via a webshell posing as harmless data.
 A firewall assesses them, one at a time, against pre-configured security rules.
-When it approves them, they’re let in, and when it doesn’t, the packets are dropped.
+When it approves them, they get in, and when it doesn’t, the packets are dropped.
 This ensures the integrity of the web application by preventing malicious requests from reaching the application, keeping it protected, even if it was susceptible to the blocked exploit.
 This level of scrutiny is known as application layer filtering.

 WAFs also can prevent the exploitation of misconfigurations, missing security patches, insecure building practices, and third-party or open-source plugins.
 They can be host-based, network-based, or cloud-based, ultimately serving as a reverse proxy that sits in front of your web apps.